(You have options in perusing this page: see my Power Browsing advice.)

 When it comes to installing big things, it doesn't pay to "fight" with Windows and with the creators of, say, Firefox.
 Or Libre Office.
 Etc, etc.

 But try to keep your documents separate.
-Try to put small applications in a place chose by you.

-I use "aa" and "z" very sparingly to put a few folders at the top or bottom of alphabetical lists of the folders at any level.
+I use "0a", "aa", and "z" very sparingly to put a few folders at the top or bottom of alphabetical lists of the folders at any level.
 For example, my "Text" folder is one I go to often, so it is named "aaText".
 And I rarely visit "Static", so it is "zStatic". (zStatic is where I put things that rarely change, for instance the "install" files for things I have put on my machine.
 This lets me skip frequent backing ups of that folder... which is especially beneficial, as the files there tend to be large.)

 It is also helpful to use... extensively... folders within folders.